 To win the fly control battle, horse owners must have a multipronged plan.
 This includes:

-- Conscientious manure management
+- Conscientious manure management.

-- Fly sprays and/or topicals for the horses themselves
+- Fly sprays and/or topicals for the horses themselves.

-- Premise sprays and/or traps to reduce fly population around the barn
+- Premise sprays and/or traps to reduce fly population around the barn.

 Sweat-resistant fly control formulas and topical products have become popular because they stay on the horse and keep working even through sweat and rain.
 Be sure to actually read the labels on all repellent and insect control products.
 You must follow label directions carefully to get the best results.
 Frequently, when you don’t see the desired results, it’s because you didn’t apply enough of the product or didn’t apply it correctly.

-Feed-thru fly control products are added to the horse’s feed and must be used daily for continued effectiveness.
+Feed-through fly control products are added to the horse’s feed and must be used daily for continued effectiveness.
 The product works by killing the larvae in the horse's manure, which helps prevent the development of stable and house flies in manure.
 Because this doesn't affect adult flies, additional measures are needed for overall fly management.

 Additional fly control measures include native fly parasites and, if you have stabled horses, an automatic fly/insect spray system in the barn.
 Native fly parasites can be purchased through companies that sell them specifically for fly control.
 Typically, these tiny parasites are scattered in the close vicinity of moist manure.
 Timing is important, as they should be released shortly before flies emerge and at intervals throughout fly season.
 Fly parasites are actually minute wasps that kill fly pupae by feeding on it and depositing their own eggs into live pupae, thus preventing the development of adult flies.